 2. The wonderfully written screenplay and the brilliant portrayals by the lead actors made it more enjoyable.
 Vaagai Chandrasekhar’s role was critically acclaimed and established him as one of the leading character artists of the future.

 3. Sweet, soulful lyrics and music from T Rajendar.
 The lyrics used was more simple and had a conversational tone.
 The music was a runaway hit and helped a lot to the success of the movie.
-Songs like Vasamilla Malarithu, Idhu Kuzhandhai Paadum Thaalatu, En Kadhai Mudiyum Neramithu and Naan oru Raasi illa Raja are still remembered and revered.
+Songs like Vasamilla Malarithu, Idhu Kuzhandhai Paadum Thaalatu, En Kadhai Mudiyum Neramithu and Naan Oru Raasi Illa Raja are still remembered and revered.

-Why is it in the list?
+Why is it on the list?

 1. The trend it created.
 You can’t count the number of one side love stories and the college love stories that spawned because of this movie.
-The movie was a cult hit among the college going youth of those days.
-Ask your dads and uncles, they will have a story to tell you about this movie.
+The movie was a cult hit among the college-going youth of those days.
+Ask your dads and uncles; they will have a story to tell you about this movie.

-1. T Rajendar and Robert -Rajasekhar were products of Adyar Film Institute.
+1. T Rajendar, Robert and Rajasekhar were products of Adyar Film Institute.

 3. Robert – Rajasekhar, the duo started as cinematographers, wrote screenplays for movies and then eventually became directors.
 Palaivana Cholai, Chinna Poove Mella Pesu, Manasukkul Mathappu are some of their super hit movies.
 Rajasekhar made his foray in to acting through Bharathiraja’s Nizhalgal and was widely acclaimed for his psychopathic villain role.
-He acted in many villain and character roles.
-He still acts and makes scripts for TV soaps.
+He worked in many villains and character roles.
+He still performs and makes scripts for TV soaps.
 You can find him in Saravanan Meenatchi as Saravanan’s father.
 Robert too took acting in comic roles but didn’t quite cut the mark.

-6. There is still dispute about who directed the movie.
+7. There is still dispute about who directed the movie.
 It’s an intriguing mystery about one of the cult movies of Tamil Cinema.